SimonSchafferer/short-ncrna-annotation/README.md

 The interval based annotation can be split in two different types:
 ### Feature annotation
 The feature annotation can be employed for any interval based annotation.
 It reports all features that overlap a given range from the data that is being investigated.
-Therefore tracks from the UCSC genome browser may be employed such as the miRNA track, or the tRNA track.
+Therefore tracks from the UCSC genome browser may be employed, such as the miRNA track, or the tRNA track.

 ```R
 #DO NOT EXECUTE